liuchchc/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## run_analysis.R
+1. Downloads the Dataset.zip and unzips to the R working directory,then remove the UCI HAR Dataset to data dirctory.
+2. In order to merge the training and test sets,we can use the rbind function.
+3. We can use grep funciton to extract the mean and the standard deveiation from the features text.
+4. After loading the activity_labels file,we can use gsub to extract the labels,adn named the train_y and subject "activity" and "subject"
+5. Then use cbind to merge the subject,train_y and train_X,and write to cleanData.txt
+6. In the end,caculate the mean of subjects and activities,and export to average_cleanData.txt